-Children are welcomed into a warm and welcoming home where they are safe and secure.
+Children are cared for in a welcoming environment where they are safe and secure.
 They can freely explore their surroundings and have access to a good range of toys and equipment that promotes their development and learning.
 Risks to children from broken or unsafe toys, furniture and equipment is minimised as the childminder carries out suitable visual checks on a daily basis.
 Within the home children can play safely in a well maintained environment where generally, possible hazards have been identified and addressed.
-However, the children can access uncovered plug sockets which present as a safety risk to them.